AoifeMcCull/weekend-full-stack-todo-list/README.md

-# Project Name
-Node.js to-do list w/ PostgreSQL
+PostgreSQL to-do list app built on a strict time limit, as a challenge.

 ## Description